Logiqx/gps-details/docs/articles/9-garmin/README.md

 The Forerunner 275 and 975 is expected to be released in the near future (maybe in May 2025), which will no doubt mean the Forerunner 265 and 965 being discounted.

+### Summary

+The Forerunner watches are lightweight and have a water rating of 5 ATM, whilst the Instinct and fenix / epix are rugged watches with a water rating of 10 ATM.
+There is no sane reason to buy a fenix 8 for £800+ (instead of £500 for a fenix 7 Pro / epix Pro), unless it is for scuba diving.